 (Kaiser Franz Joseph, he of many titles.
 Photo courtesy of the Library of Congress)

-But you needn’t worry about all those different titles.
-There are only two you really need to understand when visiting Vienna: Emperor/Empress and Archduke/Archduchess.
+But you shouldn’t worry about all those different titles.
+You really only need to understand two when visiting Vienna: Emperor/Empress and Archduke/Archduchess.

 (German: Kaiser / Kaiserin)

 Nearly all the famous Habsburgs you’ll come across were Emperors or Empresses, either in their own right or as the spouse of the ruler.

 They weren’t all Emperors of the same thing, of course.
 Earlier Habsburg emperors (pre-1806) got that title as formal head of the Holy Roman Empire.
 After 1804, they got it as head of the Austrian Empire.